-9 Simple Steps How To Start A WordPress Blog
+9 Simple Steps for Starting a WordPress Blog

 Surprisingly, how to start a WordPress blog is a way simpler process that you may think.
-It was not quite like so years back, but in the modern era we are living, and with the available resources, it is effortless.
+It isn’t like it was years ago, but in the modern era we are living, and with the available resources, it is effortless.

 But why would I even want to start a blog?

 The reasons are endless.
 First, a blog is one of the easiest ways to start an online project and share your thoughts with the world.

 Second, you can expand your existing website with a blog and grow it using content marketing.
 Third, this one is the best one; you can make money with a WordPress blog.
 There are loads of ways how you can monetize your website and get the most bang for your buck.
 Hint: passive income.

 Each of the above deserves its own article so that is something we will not discuss here.
 It is our aim to show you that you can use a blog for a ton of different intentions.